GuibsonKrause/HelpCenterHub/README.md

 5. The API documentation can be accessed via Swagger at `http://localhost:8080/swagger-ui.html`.

 ## Authentication
-Authentication is performed via OAuth2.0 with Google.
-Make sure to correctly configure the OAuth2.0 credentials in the Spring Security configuration file.
+- For regular users: Authentication is performed via the standard Google OAuth2.0 process.
+- For manager-type users: It is necessary to directly register the same email used with Google into the database.
+This is required to authenticate and access manager-specific functionalities within the system.

 ## Real-Time Communication
 The backend uses SSE to communicate real-time updates to the frontend.
 This is especially useful for operators to follow tickets in real time.